Wagyu

 Wagyu (和牛, Hepburn: wagyū, lit.
 'Japanese cattle') is the collective name for the four principal Japanese breeds of beef cattle.
-All wagyū cattle derive from cross-breeding in the early twentieth century of native Japanese cattle with imported stock, mostly from Europe.
+All wagyū cattle originate from early twentieth-century cross-breeding between native Japanese cattle and imported stock, mostly from Europe.

-In several areas of Japan, Wagyu beef is shipped carrying area names.
-Some examples are Matsusaka beef, Kobe beef, Yonezawa beef, Ōmi beef, and Sanda beef.
-In recent years, Wagyu beef has increased in fat percentage due to a decrease in grazing and an increase in using feed, resulting in larger, fattier cattle.
+Wagyu beef is among the most expensive meats in the world.
+It features marbling, meaning that streaks of fat exist within the red meat that make it tender and moist, while adding flavor.
+Wagyu beef is often known by different names depending on its place of origin.
+In several Japanese prefectures, Wagyu beef is shipped with an area name; examples include Matsusaka beef, Kobe beef from the Tajima cattle, Yonezawa beef and Ōmi beef.
+In recent years, Wagyu beef has increased in fat percentage due to a decrease in grazing and an increase in the use of feed, resulting in larger, fattier cattle.